This Year Could Be Your Hardest Ever

 It dawned on me recently that no one has ever had a pain-free year.

-Solomon once observed that history has a way of repeating itself, that nothing under the sun is truly new (Ecclesiastes 1:9).
-Meaning, that every year is hard in some way.
+King Solomon, the writer of my favorite book of the Bible, once observed that history has a way of repeating itself, that nothing under the sun is truly new (Ecclesiastes 1:9).
+He seems to be acknowledging that every year is hard in some way.
 Every year falls short of our expectations.
-Every year brings twists and turns that we could not have predicted, no matter how prepared we thought we were.
+Every year brings twists and turns that you could not have predicted, no matter how prepared you thought you were.

 But what if this year you could know?

 What if you could know ahead of time how hard this year would be?
 Not just that it would be difficult, but exactly how difficult.
 What if you could see the betrayals, the losses, the health scares, the financial strain, the unexpected pain, and the moments that would change you forever?
 Not to stop them (because you can't), but to prepare yourself for them.
-How might that change the way you prepare for the New Year?
+How might that affect your posture heading into the New Year?

 Well, that question is not hypothetical for my family.